 RALLY IN BIRMINGHAM news reporter.
-Aside from the heckling, Wallace rallies up North aren'tvery different from the rallies he held in Alabama last year when his wife was running for governor.
+Aside from the heckling, Wallace rallies up North aren't very different from the rallies he held in Alabama last year when his wife was running for governor.
 But the signs and banners aren't quite the same.
-Instead of saying "Stand up for Alabama," they now say "Stand up for America," now stumping through California, Since he is a third-party candidate for President, his name won't appear on the ballot in either state unless he collects thousands of signatures from the voters.
-In Ohio, Wallace needs the signatures of 433,100 people--or almost four times the entire population of Montgomery, Ala.
-But these signatures are relatively easy to get, because the voters don't have to do anything besides sign their names to a Wallace petition.
+Instead of saying "Stand up for Alabama," they now say "Stand up for America." now stumping through California, Since he is a third-party candidate for President, his name won't appear on the ballot in either state unless he collects thousands of signatures from the vot- In Ohio, Wallace needs the signatures of 433,100 people--or almost four times the entire population of Montgomery, But these signatures are relatively easy to get, because the voters don't have to do anything besides sign their names to a Wallace petition.
 In California, Wallace needs only 66,-059 signatures--about 1% of the state's voters.
-These signatures are hard to get, because voters must switch their party registration from Republican or Democrat to Wallace's American Independent Party.
-Last week, Wallace's campaign managers said they were only 14,000 names short of their goal in California.
-But the deadline is Jan, 2--and the last official count was much lower than Wallace's count.
-In Ohio last month, however, the former governor sounded confident as he spoke about his political future.
-"The national parties don't give you any choice inplatform and candidates," he told the audience in Columbus, "Get Wallace brought his campaign to Ohio me on the ballot--and you and me tolast month for the same reason he is gether, we'll stir up something politically in this state."
-Nationally, Wellace is expected to stir up trouble for both major political parties.
-The guessing is that in the South and the West, he will draw votes away from the Republicans--and in the East and the Midwest, he will draw votes bama, in an effort to beautify the state. away from the Democrats.
-Although nothird-party candidate has ever come close to winning the presidency, Wallace reminded his audience in Columbus that he won about one-third of the vote four years ago in primary elections in three states--Wisconsin, Indiana, and Maryland, He scoffed at polls which show him trailing behind President Johnson and most possible Republican candidates.
-Wallace said his polls show that he has over, whelming support at the "grass roots."
-Before Wallace spoke in Columbus, a campaign worker said, "We need your support--morally, financially, and spiritually."
+These signatures are hard to get, because voters must switch their party registration from Republican or Democrat to Wallace's American Independent Party. cally in this state." away from the Democrats.

+Indiana, and Maryland.

+roots,"

+spiritually."

+seeking.)

+to receive."

+ever come close to winning the presiof the vote four years ago in primary

+elections in three states -- Wisconsin,

+He scoffed at polls which show him

+trailing behind President Johnson and

+most possible Republican candidates.